Warzone2100/warzone2100/doc/js-campaign.md

 The argument is a JavaScript map from object labels to artifact description.
 If the label points to a game object, artifact will be placed when this object is destroyed; if the label is a position, the artifact will be placed instantly.
+The label can point to a pre-existing feature artifact on the map too.
 Artifact description is a JavaScript object with the following fields:
 * `tech` The technology to grant when the artifact is recovered.
   Note that this can be made into an array to make artifacts give out